emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 If an inner method supports export of an Extended Master Session Key (EMSK), then the IMSK SHOULD be derived from the EMSK as defined in
 {{RFC5295}}.
-The usage label used is "TEAPbindkey@ietf.org", and the length is 64 octets.
-Optional data parameter is not used in the derivation.
+The optional data parameter is not used in the derivation.

 ~~~~
-IMSK[j] = First 32 octets of TLS-PRF(secret, "TEAPbindkey@ietf.org",
+   IMSK[j] = First 32 octets of TLS-PRF(
+          EMSK[j],
+          "TEAPbindkey@ietf.org",
-       0x00 \| 0x00 \| 0x40)
+          0x00 | 0x00 | 0x40)
 ~~~~

 > where "\|" denotes concatenation and the TLS-PRF is defined in
-> [RFC5246] as
+> [RFC5246] as:
 >
+> ~~~~
-> PRF(secret, label, seed) = P_\<hash>(secret, label \| seed).
+>    PRF(secret, label, seed) = P_<hash>(secret, label | seed)
+> ~~~~
 >
-> Where the EMSK is available, the secret is the EMSK from the j'th inner method, the label is
+> The secret is the EMSK from the j'th inner method, the usage label used is
 > "TEAPbindkey@ietf.org" consisting of the ASCII value for the
 > label "TEAPbindkey@ietf.org" (without quotes), the seed
 > consists of the "\\0" null delimiter (0x00) and 2-octet unsigned
-> integer length in network byte order (0x00 \| 0x40) specified
+> integer length of 64 octets in network byte order (0x00 | 0x40) specified
 > in [RFC5295].

->
-> If an inner method does not support export of an Extended Master
-> Session Key (EMSK), then the IMSK is derived from the MSK of the inner method.
-The
-> MSK is truncated at 32 octets if it is longer than 32 octets or
-> padded to a length of 32 octets with zeros if it is less than 32
+If an inner method does not support export of an Extended Master Session Key (EMSK), then the IMSK is derived from the MSK of the inner method.
+The MSK is truncated at 32 octets if it is longer than 32 octets or padded to a length of 32 octets with zeros if it is less than 32 octets.
-> octets.
 In this case, IMSK\[j] is the adjusted MSK.

->
-> If no inner EAP authentication method is run then no EMSK or MSK
-> will be generated (e.g. when basic password authentication
-> is used or when no inner method has been run and the crypto-binding TLV
-> for the Result TLV needs to be generated).
-In this case, IMSK\[j]
-> is set to all zeroes (i.e., IMSK\[j] = MSK = 32 octets of 0x00s).
+If no inner EAP or vendor-specific authentication method is run then no EMSK or MSK will be generated (e.g. when basic password authentication is used or when no inner method has been run and the crypto-binding TLV for the Result TLV needs to be generated).
+In this case, IMSK\[j] is set to all zeroes (i.e., IMSK\[j] = MSK = 32 octets of 0x00s).

 Note that using a MSK of all zeroes opens up TEAP to man-in-the-middle attacks, as discussed below in {#separation-p1-p2}.
 It is therefore